tboschi/advent-of-code-2020/README.md

 *DISCLAIMER*: this is my own attempt of [Advent of code 2020](https://adventofcode.com/)

 I will post solution here in my own time, although I will try to keep up to date with the calendar.
-There will be solutions written in C++ and python (and soon in golang too).
+There will be solutions written in C++ and python.

 ## Compile the solutions